 I grew up believing myself to be equal.

-Thanks in no small measure to my Mum (Love you Veronica) who, as a feisty feminist and the mother of three girls, knew that we WERE equal and that we had the right to do whatever we wanted to do.
-Then I grew up and entered the world of work, men, society and peer pressure.
-And so began the four stages of feminism.
+Thanks in no small measure to my mother, who as the mother of three women, knew that we WERE equal and that we had the right to do whatever we wanted to do.
+But then I grew up and entered the world of work, men, society and peer pressure.
+And so began my four stages of feminism.

 I can’t take credit for the four stages of feminism.
-I must credit Holly Kramer (Best & Less, Ford Motor Company, PBL, Telstra, and Pacific Brands) who I heard speak about her career and life journey at a conference earlier this year.
+I must credit Holly Kramer (Best & Less, Ford Motor Company, PBL, Telstra, and Pacific Brands) who I heard speak about her career and life journey at a conference in 2016.
 When Holly talked about her four stages of feminism she had me mesmerised and nodding my head vigorously.
 She could have been describing my life.

 The four stages of feminism perfectly captured how I grew up and into feminism.

-- Stage 1 Oblivion: I am a privileged, educated young white woman with the world at her feet.
+- Stage 1 Oblivion: I am a relatively privileged, educated young white western woman with the world at her feet.
 I have choices laid out in front of me, I will be self sufficient and conquer the world.
 What inequality problem?
 Of course the way is mine to have.
 Feminism?
 Inequality?
 Bias?
 Huh!
-Not me!
+Not an issue for me!

 - Stage 2 Awareness: Wow, women are just not being treated equally.
 You just have to be part of the boys club.
 What a shame.
 But hey, things are going great for me, so no sweat right?

 - Stage 4 Advocacy (with a healthy dose of resignation) : OK, so its time to stop sitting back and admiring the problem.
 I will only buy from female owned or companies who have gender equal boards and executive teams.
 I will advocate strongly for quota’s wherever I can.
-I am taking matters into my own hands by building a business, a career and a personal brand linked wholly and solely to advancing women.
+I am taking matters into my own hands by running three businesses, managing a board career and a professional brand about advancing women.
 I will open the hatch, extend my hand and help shatter the glass ceiling into a million pieces.

 I hover between outrage and advocacy on a daily basis.